aneeshdua/Sample_CTF_Challenge/README.md

-# Winja CTF Screening Challenge
+# Sample CTF Challenge

- This is the screening assignment for Winja CTF 2021.
 It is a Web Based CTF Challenge.

 ## Development Specifications